GitExcited/MRE-soen341projectW2024/Sprint 1/Contributions.md

 ### David Jordan Mateus / Full Stack
-In this sprint I contributed to the page Project_Approach-and Technology-Stack_Selection by writting the Project Objectives, Scope and Target Audience.
-Furthermore, additions were adeded to Project Approach.
-Finally, I created 5 issues detailing what website users may want in the website.
-Then for each of these issues I added task that would need to be accomplished in order to have these functionalities on the website.
-Finally, planning for the next sprint was also done.
+- Contributed to the page Project_Approach-and Technology-Stack_Selection by writting the Project Objectives, Scope and Target Audience.
+- Added additions to Project Approach.
+- Created 5 issues detailing what website users may want in the website.
+Mainly, focused on facilitating processes of finding and reviewing vehicles
+- For each of these issues I added task that would need to be accomplished in order to have these functionalities on the website.

 ### Rishit Mittal
 In this sprint, I contributed to the Readme role and description.
 I also created a user story for verifcation of users and wrote in the page Project_Approach-and Technology-Stack_Selection by writting the conclusion.